JJBannister/StatisticalLearningGroup/README.md

 ### Meetings
-We are planning to meet **every second week (roughly) on Friday's from 12-1pm beginning April 5**.
+We are planning to meet **every second week (roughly) on Friday from 12-1pm beginning April 5**.
 Food will be provided.

 ### Course Outline